Row edge-slant Shape Decorative svg added to bottom

 During construction, buried roofs and decks are often used for storage by other trades, site huts, or to provide access to the building itself.
 If the waterproofing is installed before the deck is used it can be damaged by follow on trades, usage and traffic.

-If it installed later in the program the areas below could become unacceptably wet which will lead to prolonged drying out and potential damage to new finishes.
+If the concrete waterproofing is installed later in the program, the areas below could become unacceptably wet which will lead to prolonged drying out and potential damage to new finishes.

 Consideration should be given to waterproofing as soon as possible including detailing all joins and upstands and down stands so as finishing work can proceed but with only temporary waterproofing with suitable protection over the main unfinished deck area until traffic and use on the slab is complete and it is ready for permanent finishes.